montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 },
 ```

-The `-` operator, which appears in front of the property name in the binding expression, tells FRB that the sequence should be sorted in reverseâ€”from highest to lowest.
+The `-` operator, which appears in front of the property name in the binding expression, tells FRB that the sequence should be sorted in reverse&#8212;from highest to lowest.
 The `-` operator will work as expected in this case, because the values are simple numbers.
 You could also use FRB's `reversed` method instead.
 FRB makes it easy to manipulate bound values in all kinds of interesting ways.
 If more objects were added to the `subs` array or the value of a subreddit object's `subscribers` property was programmatically altered, the binding system would automatically update the sort order to correspond with the changes.

 <a href="http://montagejs.github.io/mfiddle/#!/7747359" target="_blank">View source on MFiddle</a>